 Soluble fibre (oat bran, legumes, nuts and seeds) stimulates the bowels to hold on to water, bulking up the stool.
 Insoluble fibre (vegetables, whole grains and wheat bran) moves through your gastrointestinal tract, helping push material and increase stool bulk.

 You need to drink enough water to help the fibre absorb water and move through the digestive system.
 It’s important to consume both types of fibre since they help your digestive system in different ways, and you should aim for 25g of fibre if you are a woman and 38g if you are a for men.

 Look at the link below to check the chart of high-fibre foods. https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/high-fiber-foods/art-20050948

 Keep food moving through your digestive tract, making you less likely to get constipated.
 But don’t go too crazy because too much fibre can cause bloating or even diarrhoea.

 High-fibre foods may have other heart-health benefits, such as reducing blood pressure and inflammation.

 A healthy diet that includes insoluble fibre may also reduce the risk of developing type 2 diabetes.

 4. Drink enough water

 Our intestines use water to push the digested waste through the system and convert it into an easily eliminated form.
-Therefore, it is essential to stay hydrated throughout the day so that your body can adequately transport nutrients through your digestive tract!
+Therefore, staying hydrated throughout the day is essential so your body can adequately transport nutrients through your digestive tract!